 Other studies show that 35 percent to 48 percent of the people who have intermittent explosive disorders also live with addiction.

 NIAAA - the National Institute on Alcohol Abuse and Alcoholism - reports that alcohol use disorders often co-occur (or happen at the same time) with bipolar disorder.
 In turn, these conditions can lead to the development of mania.

 In fact, more than 30 percent of the people who live with bipolar disorder abuse and are dependent on alcohol. at the same time, around 20 percent of those who have this disorder also meet the criteria for alcohol abuse.
 You should also keep in mind that alcohol abuse and addiction could worsen your clinical outcomes if you have already been diagnosed with BP - bipolar disorder.

 There are highly qualified and accredited dual diagnosis treatment centers available today.
 These centers offer services that can get you started on the road to long term recovery.

 Examples of these integrated treatment and rehabilitation services include detox, individual therapy, medication management, group therapy, aftercare planning, evidence-based therapies, family therapy, relapse prevention, couples counseling, and alternative or complementary therapies.

 Through these services, you can get the help that you need to able to overcome your substance abuse as well as deal with other co-occurring disorders that might be occurring at the same time.
 This is why dual diagnosis treatment is the right option for these disorders.

-Valley Behavioral Health Systems is a facility in Barling, AR providing services in and around Sebastian County.
+Valley Behavioral Health Systems is a rehab program providing services in and around Sebastian County.

 They provide a wide range of services, settings and treatment approaches such as:Psychotropic Medication, Inpatient Drug Rehab, Trauma Therapy.